doctor-smith/solawi-bid/README.md

    Required for any commercial use, including deployment as a SaaS product.
    Commercial licenses are available on request: schmidt@alpha-structure.com

+### Docker Images

+Docker images built by this project (frontend and backend) are used internally for deployment in this SaaS project.

+These images are private in GitHub Packages and are not distributed to third parties.

+Since the images are used internally, Apache 2.0 obligations (including providing LICENSE or NOTICE files) do not apply.

+If in the future the images are made publicly available or shared with third parties, the LICENSE and NOTICE files must be included in accordance with Apache 2.0.

 ## Running the project
 ### Setup Docker
 First, install Docker on your system.